Mastering the Asia Squat: A Guide to Tradition, Benefits, and Practice

 Benefits and harms when squatting

-Asian squat is the familiar sitting posture of many people.
+Asian squatting is the familiar sitting posture of many people.
 Squatting also causes controversy on both sides, getting health benefits and being harmful to bones and joints.

 squatting